FAQ

 Q: How do I create a Helix account?

-A: You will receive an email from Helix within days of testing to access your account.
+A: You will receive an email from Helix within days of your screening to access your optional account.
 Participants can use their MyChart login for ease of access.

 After You Test